 Parenthood changes you.
-But when your son or daughter has a history of making awful choices, struggles with an addiction, mental illness or with their sexual orientation, it’s life-changing.
-When their world looks like it’s on a downward path to destruction, yours feels like it is too.
-Today is New Year’s Day.
+But when your son or daughter has a history of making awful choices, struggles with an addiction, mental illness or with their sexual orientation, the experience can be life-changing.
+When their world looks like it’s on a downward path to destruction you feel like yours is too.
+Yesterday was New Year’s Day.
 As many of your friends set goals for the coming year, thinking about what they want to see happen, your only goal is for your child to live, to be restored to you and your family, or resolve their issues.

 Looking ahead for you is scary.
-Where my daughter was concerned, I tried not to look too far ahead for a long trime–for 12 years.
-If you can relate, then I have a special word for you. my New Year’s gift for every hurting parent.
+Where my daughter was concerned, I tried not to look too far ahead for a long trime–over 15 years.
+If you can relate, then I have a special word for you, my New Year’s gift for every hurting parent.

-When you’re sinking in a deep pit, can you feel his hand?
+When you sink in a deep pit, can you feel His hand?

 His face shines on you.
 Do you believe it?

-His light eliminates the shadows; it pierces the darkness that closes in on your soul.
-Will you open your heart to him?
+His light eliminates the shadows, piercing the darkness that closes in on your soul.
+Will you open your heart to Him?

-The pain he endured on the cross brought you his perfect peace.
+The pain He endured on the cross brought you perfect peace.
 His.
 Peace.
 Can this be true?

-He’s in the slimy, smelly hole you’ve fallen into that’s so black you can’t see your way out.
-You’re not even sure there is one.
+He’s in the slimy, smelly hole you’ve fallen into, so black you can’t see your way out.
+You’re not even sure you can recover.

-But wait . . .
-God’s resilience can replace your despair.
-He can obliterate hopelessness as though your heart was a chalkboard he wiped clean with a heavenly eraser.
+God’s gift of resilience can replace your despair.
+He obliterates hopelessness as though your heart was a chalkboard wiped clean with a heavenly eraser.

-Dear friend, Almighty God will be with you throughout all of 2022, the same as he was in 2021.
+Dear friend, Almighty God will be with you throughout all of the coming year, the same as this past year.
 He’s ready and eager to help.
 He wants to guide you to find your way through.
 He’s your rock of refuge.
 He’s your lifeline today, tomorrow, and forever.
-He makes this same offer to your child.
-If only they would accept his help.
+He extends the same offer to your child.
+If only they would accept His help.

 When troubles of all kinds take your child away, the only thing I know to do is to keep giving them back to the One who gave them to you in the first place.
-In every storm keep trusting him.
-Bring your child and your deadened soul to him.
+In every storm keep trusting Him.
+Bring Him your child and your deadened soul.
 He can make your heart beat again.
-He can bring you back to life and give you a gift – hope.
+He can bring you back to life and give you a gift – HOPE.

 photo cred.
 Canva